 In managing its interest rate risk, the Company on occasion enters into swaps.
 Under swaps, the Company agrees with other parties to exchange, at specified intervals, the difference between fixed-rate and floating-rate interest amounts calculated by reference to an agreed notional amount.
 The terms of the swaps provide for the Company to receive a floating rate of interest based on the London Interbank Offered Rate ("LIBOR") and to pay fixed interest rates.
 The notional amount of the swap outstanding at December 31, 1996 is amortized (i.e., reduced) monthly based on estimated prepayment rates.
 The Company had no outstanding swaps at December 31, 1995.
 The terms of the outstanding swap at December 31, 1996 follows:

-Maturity Notional Amount LIBOR Index Fixed Rate Floating Rate at End of Year Fair Value 1998 \$ 45,720 1-Month 6.18% 5.67% \$ (103)
+MATURITY NOTIONAL AMOUNT LIBOR INDEX FIXED RATE FLOATING RAN · - 1998 \$ 45,720 1-Month 6.18% 5.67 % \$ (103)